HaywoodSolutions/code-of-everand/README.md

     - [ ] Quests
     - [ ] Teleporters

 Once all of these items are checked, Code of Everand will be stable without breaking changes.
-But for the time being, please jump in and help add some of these features -- if you'd like!